IHH (Turkish NGO): Post-flotilla perceptions of IHH's affiliations

 The flotilla event generated mixed perceptions of IHH.
 The group was described as a humanitarian group and as a charity following the flotilla event; however, the group was also challenged for alleged affiliations with organizations such as Hamas.
 Critics charged the allegations arose after the raid simply because of the scale of the political fallout from the raid.
 IHH maintained that the best way to judge it was its behavior and responded that "we collected US$1 million (Dh3.7m) for victims of the Haiti earthquake, and we delivered our aid in a church there."
 Other IHH officials said the organisation is opposed to violence and relies on donations from the Turkish public, up to 80 per cent of which come from poor families.

 Some of the allegations included that IHH has been banned in Germany, that IHH has raised funds for jihadi fighters in Bosnia, Chechnya, and Afghanistan, that French intelligence has documented calls between the group and an Al Qaeda boarding house in Milan, Italy, as well as Algerian militants in Europe, and that IHH reportedly played an "important role" in the Millennium bomb plot against LAX airport, Los Angeles.

+According to Jean-Louis Bruguiere, who was chief magistrate of the French counter terrorism unit and is as of 2024 the chief of the EU's and US Treasury's terror financing unit, the IHH had "clear, long-standing ties to terrorism and Jihad,".
+Burguiere told NBC that the organization was under investigation in the 1990s and was assisting Osama bin Laden's Al Qaeda when they wanted to target the United States.
+He stated that members of the Fateh Kamel cell worked in IHH and that IHH had a role in assisting Al Qaeda in planning a terrorist attack against Los Angeles International Airport.
+IHH denied having any connection to Al Qaeda, and they are not considered a terrorist organization by the US.
+In 2010, IHH was accused in a bipartisan bill by Congress of being a member of the Union of Good, which the US alleges raises money for terrorism.
+The bill did not pass.
+A 2019 federal lawsuit alleging that IHH raises money for Hamas was dismissed.

 That IHH was banned in Germany later turned out to be a mixup between the Turkish İnsan Hak ve Hürriyetleri and the banned German Internationale Humanitäre Hilfsorganisation e.V.
 The U.S. government said it "cannot validate" any relationship or connection between İHH and al-Qaida.
 Turkish authorities made no further efforts after the raid regarding support for Bosnian, Chechen and Afghan fighters and IHH replied that there was an acquittal in the court case and nothing ever came of the charges.
 Testimony regarding IHH and the Millennium bomb plot was thrown out in court by a judge because it would "necessarily be based upon hearsay".